View related sites

 Chief Operating Officer

-Roger is committed to continuous improvement to the services offered by Cambridge English Language Assessment and to ensuring that our IT systems, business processes and product offering are aligned with the demands of our customers and stakeholders.
+Roger is committed to continuous improvement to the services offered by Cambridge Assessment English and to ensuring that our IT systems, business processes and product offering are aligned with the demands of our customers and stakeholders.
 He has been with the organisation for over 15 years in various roles, including Director Assessment and Operations.
 Previously, he worked in a large Cambridge English exam centre in Italy, a London-based international organisation, and in a business communications training organisation.
 Roger has a first degree in Law and a diploma and master’s degree in teaching English.

 Juliet is responsible for the Assessment department, which manages the production of all examination materials, develops new exams and modifies existing ones.
 Her department is responsible for the management of all testing products and assessment services, including the overall management of the examination item production system, computer-based testing and English for specific purposes exams.
 Before joining us in 1998, Juliet taught ESOL to adults and children in the UK, Colombia, Hong Kong and Portugal.
 Juliet holds a BA in French and German, a Master’s degree in TESOL from the Institute of Education, University of London, and a Certificate in Management from the Judge Institute, University of Cambridge.